menu

 One downside of living in Dayton, however, is that residents on average have to contend with a long commute, spending on average 35.72 minutes every day commuting to work.

-Being a small city, Dayton does not have a public transit system used by locals to get to and from work.
+Dayton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Dayton in 2018 was $32,719, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
 This equates to an annual income of $130,876 for a family of four.
 However, Dayton contains both very wealthy and poor people as well.